Short Bio

 Other media have featured Isaac Thorne as a guest, as a contributor, or a shout-out.
 On this page, you’ll find links to some of that work and those folks.
 Isaac highly recommends visiting these sites even if you’re not interested in his own contributions.
 They are works of art, horror and otherwise.

 Isaac himself is available for podcast, radio, web, or print interviews.
-Simply reach out to him by using the form on the Contact page, or through Twitter.
+Simply reach out to him by using the form on the Contact page.

 Bad Movie Night/The Creepshow Hour Podcast